weitieda/project-demo/projects/restaurant-mobile-order-solution-demo.md

-# Restaurant Mobile Order Solution
+# Restaurant Mobile Order Solution (Working on a video demo)

 **Restaurant Mobile Order Solution** is a simplified UberEats-like app, including a client-side app and a restaurant-side app.
 Both client and restaurant will receive Nofitication when order status changes.